 - Don’t tell others what your friend has told you.

 - If you do need to share information for your friend’s safety, get permission by letting your friend know what you will share and with whom it will be shared.
 If you are worried that your friend or someone else is in imminent danger, you can explain that you will need to tell someone in this instance.
 If you are unclear about what to do, you can speak with Student Wellbeing Services any time.

 - While you may think that a certain course of action is clear, it is important that your friend decides for themselves, finds their own solutions, sets their own boundaries and takes back control.

-- You may think your friend should report the abuse to the police, however it is not for you to approach the police or other services on your friend’s behalf, unless they ask you to do that or unless a child is at risk (or you are very scared and think your friend is in immediate and serious danger)
+- You may think your friend should report the abuse to the police.
+However, it is not for you to approach the police or other services on your friend’s behalf, unless they ask you to do so, a child is at risk, or you are very scared and think your friend is in immediate and serious danger.

-- Your friend will be struggling with complex decisions and feelings of powerlessness, by making decisions for them you may increase that sense of powerlessness.
+- Your friend will be struggling with complex decisions and perhaps feelings of powerlessness.
+By making decisions for them, you may increase that sense of powerlessness.

 - You can be supportive by helping your friend to identify all the available options and then supporting their decision-making process.